obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

   - Add a new failing block to the `'identicalTo'` section.
   - Here is an existing example: ['should check path'](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/5b0831c36a80c4cde2d64a6cd281bb4b51e9a142/tests/Task.test.ts#L834-L840).
 - In [src/Task.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/src/Task.ts), update `Task.identicalTo()`:
-  - Once you have a failing test in `Task.test.ts`, implement the check for changed value of your new field in `Task.identicalTo()`.
+  - Once you have a failing test in [./tests/Task.test.ts](./tests/Task.test.ts), implement the check for changed value of your new field in `Task.identicalTo()`.
   - This important method is used to detect whether any edits of any kind have been made to a task, to detect whether task block results need to be updated.
   - Here is the code for the method as of 2022-11-12:
     - [Task.identicalTo() in 5b0831c36a80c4cde2d64a6cd281bb4b51e9a142](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/5b0831c36a80c4cde2d64a6cd281bb4b51e9a142/src/Task.ts#L732-L802)